 10. posix

-Returns an object that contains POSIX-specific properties and methods.
-This property enables users to access POSIX-specific implementations of the path methods.
+Returns an object that contains POSIX-specific properties and functions.
+This property enables users to access POSIX-specific implementations of the path functions.

 11. relative(from, to)